YMMV: Ashes of the Past

 - Alternate Character Interpretation: Quite a lot.
 As the Pokemon usually do not talk, and a number of them never really established a gender, interpretation can run pretty wild here.
 Usually Played for Laughs though.

-- Base Breaker: While not that much of a Base Breaker and more of fandom dissonance, The Oogakari pokemon cameo is split between those who enjoyed Yet Again and loved the cameo, those who felt the inclusion of those characters made it seem like a badly written omake, and those who simply loved the battle and didn't care much for the characters
+- Base Breaker: While not that much of a Base Breaker and more of fandom dissonance, the fans reaction to the Oogakari Pokémon cameo is split between those who enjoyed Yet Again and loved the cameo, those who felt the inclusion of those characters made it seem like a badly written omake, and those who simply loved the battle and didn't care much for the characters (mainly because they had never heard of Yet Again).

 - Better Than Canon: Justified by the fact that Ash and co. are essentially redoing canon.
 Another reason is because Saph is consistent with his characterization and strong on continuity, unlike the writers of the anime.